-As they earn more seniority, attendants gain more control over their schedules.
+As they earn more seniority, attendants may have more control over their schedules.
 For example, some senior flight attendants may choose to live outside their home base and commute to work.
 Others may choose to work only on regional flights.
-On small corporate airlines, flight attendants often work on an as-needed basis and must be able to adapt to changing schedules.
+On small corporate airlines, flight attendants may work on an as-needed basis.
 About 1 in 4 flight attendants work part time.

 Get the education you need: Find schools for Flight Attendants near you!

 Flight attendants receive training from their employer and must be certified by the Federal Aviation Administration (FAA).
-Although flight attendants must have at least a high school diploma or the equivalent, some airlines prefer to hire applicants who have taken some college courses.
-Prospective flight attendants typically need previous work experience in customer service.
+Flight attendants need a high school diploma or the equivalent and work experience in customer service.

-A high school diploma is typically the minimum educational requirement for becoming a flight attendant.
-However, some airlines prefer to hire applicants who have taken some college courses.
+A high school diploma is typically required to become a flight attendant.
+Some airlines may prefer to hire applicants who have taken some college courses.

-Many employers prefer applicants with a degree in hospitality and tourism, public relations, business, social science, or communications.
 Those who work on international flights may have to be fluent in a foreign language.
-Some flight attendants attend flight attendant academies.
+Some enroll in flight attendant academies.

 Once a flight attendant is hired, airlines provide their initial training, ranging from 3 to 6 weeks.
 The training usually takes place at the airline's flight training center and is required for FAA certification.